Table of Contents:

 At the time, all blockchain networks had fixed block sizes.
 A larger transaction size meant that fewer transactions would fit into a block.
 With increased adoption, the blockchain size would increase at a faster rate, limiting the ability of regular people to participate as nodes due to storage constraints.

 Bulletproofs solved the storage problem with their less-than-1KB size, reducing transaction costs and size without compromising security.
 Also, they allowed a prover to aggregate several transaction range proofs for their corresponding outputs as a single proof.
-Instead of having a range proof for every transaction and their outputs, you can aggregate them all into one short bulletproof, saving space immensely.
+Instead of having a range proof for every transaction and their outputs, you can aggregate multiple ranges into one short bulletproof, saving space immensely.

 Applications of bulletproofs

-We have established that bulletproofs are short non-interactive zero-knowledge proofs that have shown tremendous promise towards reducing transaction size and costs, powering Confidential Transactions, and helping to aid blockchain privacy.
+We have established that these types of proofs are short, non-interactive zero-knowledge proofs that have shown tremendous promise towards reducing transaction size and costs, powering Confidential Transactions, and helping to aid blockchain privacy.
 Here are some of their applications in cryptographic protocols:

 Enabling confidential transactions